strmprivacy/docs/docs/02-concepts/01-data-processing/05-policies.md

 State: STATE_ACTIVE
 ```

 **name**: The name of the policy.
-This has to be unique with your organization.
+This has to be unique within your organization.
 Preferably choose a short word or sentence.
 This
 name can be used to interact with policies via the cli and the console id

 **id**: This [uuid][uuid] is assigned at random upon creation of a policy.
 It is required when _updating_ policy